 “Simply put, the instructional, observant and insightful Seeds is Hoke’s best work to date . . .
 Hoke is at work exploring decision-making, societal expectations and perceptions in this important play . . . suggesting that even looking for love in all the wrong places may turn out fine.”

 Playwright’s website: donnahoke.com

-Western New York representative for the Dramatists Guild, Donna Hoke is an award-winning and ensemble playwright at Road Less Traveled Productions.
-Her work has been seen in 27 US states, and on five continents.
-She is also a New York Times-published crossword puzzle constructor, author of Neko and the Twiggets, a children’s book, and founder/co-curator of BUA Takes 10: GLBT Short Stories.
-For the past three years, she was named Buffalo’s Best Writer by Artvoice, the only woman to ever earn the designation.
+About the Playwright: Resident playwright at Road Less Traveled Productions, Donna’s work has been seen in 40 states and on five continents.
+Plays include THE COUPLE NEXT DOOR (Princess Grace semi-finalist), SAFE (winner of the Todd McNerney, Naatak, and Great Gay Play and Musical Contests), BRILLIANT WORKS OF ART (2016 Kilroys List), and ELEVATOR GIRL (2017 O’Neill finalist).
+Donna is also a New York Times-published crossword puzzle constructor; author of Neko and the Twiggets, a children’s book; and founder/co-curator of BUA Takes 10: GLBT Short Stories.
+She has received an Individual Artist Award from the New York State Council on the Arts to develop HEARTS OF STONE, as well as an Artie Award for Outstanding New Play (SEEDS).
+For three consecutive years, she was named Buffalo’s Best Writer by Artvoice — the only woman to ever receive the designation.

 Seeds was first produced by the Road Less Traveled Theater, Buffalo, NY in March 2013.